lambdaclass/cairo_native/AOT-CallingConvention.md

 ## Arguments

-  - Written on registers.
+  - Written on registers, then the stack.
   - Structs' fields are treated as individual arguments (flattened).

-Enums are special, their payload always skips registers until it's stored within the stack.
-Values following an enum will always be within the stack.
+  - Enums are structs internally, therefore they are also flattened (including the padding).
+    - The default payload works as expected since it has the correct signature.
+    - All other payloads require breaking it down into bytes and scattering it through the padding and default payload's space.

 ## Return values